alvin675/notes-app/README.md

 # Generate an application key
 php artisan key:generate

-# Create the SQLite database file
+# Create the MySQL database file
-touch database/database.sqlite
+create database <database name>;

 # Run database migrations and seed the database with initial data
 # This will create the necessary tables and populate them with users, categories, etc.
 php artisan migrate --seed

+# For re-running the database again from the starting
+php artisan migrate:fresh --seed

 # Start the Laravel development server (defaults to http://127.0.0.1:8000)
 php artisan serve